Leopold Stokowski, Harvey Fletcher and Bell Laboratories

 On Friday April 29 and Saturday April 30, 1932, Stokowski and the Philadelphia Orchestra gave two performances of music from Wagner's Ring des Nibelungen.
 Bell Laboratories recorded excerpts of these concerts in what are likely the best Wagner performances Stokowski made with the Philadelphia Orchestra during the 1930s.
 These excerpts were from from Die Walküre, Siegfried, and Die Götterdämmerung.

 Ward Marston in his notes to the Bell Laboratories LP writes:

+This performance is poignant and magical, as of course it should be.
 The sound, amazing for this era, and of a 'live' performance is yet more striking.

 Ward Marston in his notes for the Bell LP states:

 "...In this recording, a 17 second gap in the Magic Fire Music has been filled from a 1939 recording, with the kind permission of RCA Records, and there is a 90 second gap near the beginning of Wotan's Farewell, which was impossible to fill from any other Stokowski/Philadelphia source..."